 Unfortunately, due to provincial laws in Quebec, Freddie cannot legally provide any financial assistance at this time.

-In Ontario, the cost of PrEP is covered for some residents automatically, and for others, there are several other options available to assist with the cost of PrEP for individuals without private insurance.
+In Ontario, the price of PrEP is covered for some residents automatically, and for others, there are several other options available to assist with the cost of PrEP for individuals without private insurance.

 Ontario residents 24 years and younger are fully covered by OHIP+, as long as they are not on a private insurance plan as well.
 Anyone who falls into this category can rest assured that they do not have to enroll or register to access OHIP+ coverage.